chika-games/RPG-Maker-Specifications/Files/config.md

 * [Legal Information](#legal-information)

 ## Introduction
-The `RPG_RT.ini` configuation file provides basic game information for RPG Maker 2000 and 2003.
+The `RPG_RT.ini` configuation file provides basic start-up information for RPG Maker 2003 games.
 This file follows a simple [INI](https://en.wikipedia.org/wiki/INI_file) format.

 This file is found within the same directory as the RPG Maker 2003 runtime (`RPG_RT.exe`).
 This file is not required, and, if not present, the runtime will simply use a set of default values as needed.